2009 Challenge Cup final

-The 2009 Carnegie Challenge Cup Final was played on 29 August 2009 at Wembley Stadium, in London between Huddersfield Giants and Warrington Wolves.
-It was the first Challenge Cup final since 1985–86 that any of the 'Big Four' (Bradford, Leeds, St. Helens, and Wigan) had failed to reach.
+The 2009 Carnegie Challenge Cup Final was played on 29 August 2009 at Wembley Stadium, in London between the Huddersfield Giants and the Warrington Wolves.
+It was the first Challenge Cup final since 1985–86 that any of the 'Big Four' (Bradford, Leeds, St Helens, and Wigan) had failed to reach.
 It was the second final in four years for Huddersfield following their appearance in the 2006 final, but their first appearance at Wembley Stadium in forty-seven years.

 En route to the final, Warrington defeated Wigan 39-26 in their semi final at the Stobart Stadium Halton in Widnes on 8 August 2009, and on the day after Huddersfield beat holders St Helens 24-14 in Warrington's Halliwell Jones Stadium.

 Route to final

 Due to the way teams at different professional levels are introduced into the tournament, the number of rounds needed to reach a Challenge Cup final depends on the team, and the league they play in.
 For a Super League team to reach a final, they must have played four rounds.
 Five rounds must have been played for a team playing in the Co-operative Championship, and for an amateur or foreign club, the number varies depending on which round they entered the competition.
 Because both Warrington Wolves and Huddersfield Giants are Super League clubs, they both entered the competition in the fourth round, receiving byes in the third.